-- Workshop organizers have to invite PC members on the review system before submission is
+- Workshop organizers have to invite PC members on the review system before their workshop papers submission opens.

 - Some main symposia papers, rejected from the main symposia but identified as having high enough quality and being worthy of discussion in the workshop, will be transferred to the relevant workshop.
 The transferred papers are already accepted and do not receive any further reviews.
 Workshop organizers have to accept all of these transferred papers except the case when the scope of the paper does not match to the workshop.
 The author of the paper may decline to be accepted as a workshop paper.

 - Workshop organizers provide a list of accepted and rejected papers (i.e., paper title, author name[s], author email address[es], and a short justification of why the paper has been accepted/rejected) to the COMPSAC workshop chairs.

 - Workshop chairs (not Workshop organizers) send notifications of accept/reject decisions to the authors and IEEE Computer Society Press sends an Author’s Kit to the authors of accepted workshop papers.